Solidaridad Municipality: History

-Solidaridad is one of the youngest municipalities in the country: it was formed on July 28, 1993, by decree of the State Congress during the administration of Mario Villanueva Madrid.
+Playa del Carmen is one of the youngest municipalities in the country: it was formed on July 28, 1993, by decree of the State Congress during the administration of Mario Villanueva Madrid.
 At this time the municipality of Cozumel was split into two, with the mainland section constituting the new municipality of Solidaridad.

+Solidaridad changed its name to Playa del Carmen on the 19th of March 2025.

-On March 13, 2008, Solidaridad was split in two when the new Municipality of Tulum was formed, as a result its land area and population were adjusted.
+On March 13, 2008, Playa del Carmen was split in two when the new Municipality of Tulum was formed, as a result its land area and population were adjusted.

 Demographics

 The municipality has a population of 159,310 according to the results of the Population and Housing Census of 2010 conducted by the National Institute of Statistics and Geography (Instituto Nacional de Estadística y Geografía), of these, 83,468 are men and 75,842 are women.
 By this time, Tulum Municipality was already separated from Solidaridad.

 Currently most of its population are immigrants, mainly from the southeastern states of Mexico; but also, according to the National Institute of Migration, Mexico (Instituto Nacional de Migración de México), the municipality has 12 percent of its population of foreign origin.